 It’s been almost six years since we launched the Ice House Entrepreneurial Mindset Program at the Kauffman Foundation in Kansas City.
 Since then, nearly 2,000 leaders in education, business, and nonprofits have become certified to deliver the Ice House Programs across a wide range of applications.
 As a result, we have seen promising evidence of profound change in the attitudes and behaviors of those who have completed the Ice House Program.
 However, I never could have imagined the impact it could have on the lives of inmates inside a maximum security prison, most of whom were serving life sentences without parole.

-Almost immediately I was struck by the depth and intensity of their questions.
+Almost immediately, I was struck by the depth and intensity of their questions.
 Some had their copies of Who Owns The Ice House? the pages frayed, sentences underlined, and notes scribbled in the margins.
 I had never seen a group so eager to learn.
-Near the end of our talk, one inmate asked me “what are you doing to share these ideas with young people so they won’t end up here like we did?”
+Near the end of our talk, one inmate asked me, “what are you doing to share these ideas with young people so they won’t end up here as we did?”